The Best GPS Tracking Systems for Trucks in 2023

 Verdict

-Verizon is the best GPS tracking software for trucks, according to our research, with a 4.7/5.
-With a perfect score for its tracking abilities (5/5) and wide range of data, Verizon is a good fit for large trucking fleets.
+Verizon is the best GPS tracking software for trucks, according to our research, with a score of 4.7/5.
+That high-water mark is down to its class-leading tracking abilities and wide range of data.
+This all makes Verizon a good fit for large trucking fleets.

-However, it might be a little pricey for smaller fleets.
-A better fit instead of Verizon could be Teletrac Navman as it scores the best for pricing (3.4/5) although its packages are bespoke, an industry standard, so you'll need to contact the provider directly for a quote.
+However, while it keeps its exact prices under wraps, we believe it might be a little pricey for smaller fleets.
+We believe Teletrac Navman could be a better fit in terms of pricing, although its packages are also bespoke, an industry standard, so you’ll need to contact the provider directly for a quote.

 FAQs